Edward Wightman: Legacy

-Edward Wightman was the last person in England to be burned at the stake for heresy.
-The anti-Trinitarian Bartholomew Legate had been burned in London three weeks earlier.
+After anti-Trinitarian Bartholomew Legate executed in London three weeks earlier, Edward Wightman became last person in England to die with this kind of execution for heresy accusation.

 Family

 Little is known about the subsequent fate of Edward Wightman's wife and children.
 It is known, however, that one son, John, was born on 7 January 1599 in Burton.
 John's son, George (1632–1722) emigrated to North Kingston, Rhode Island, in 1660.